Simple guidelines and healthy recipes-for-one to make mealtime at home a cinch

 Convenience foods are, well, convenient.
 After a long day, it’s easy to just heat up a frozen TV dinner.
 Again, that’s fine if you don’t overdo it.
 However, a steady diet of convenience meals, whether heated in the microwave or picked up at a drive-thru window, may add too much sodium — not to mention hidden sugars, and preservatives with names that are hard to pronounce.

 Finally, dining out can be fun and delicious.
 But have you seen the huge portions served in restaurants these days?
-Two thoughts on this: One, you can request a to-go box and heat it up leftovers the next day.
+Two thoughts on this: One, you can request a to-go box and heat up leftovers the next day.
 Two, invite a friend to join you for dinner and share a meal.

 Tasty Tip #3: Here it is: clear, simple dietary guidelines for seniors